KonstantinLi/data_scout/README.md

 ## Description

-**Local Search Engine** is a high-tech, load-tolerant tool that provides an API based on smart algorithms for indexing and further analysis of the content of sites and their child elements - pages.
+**DataScout** is a high-tech, load-tolerant tool that provides an API based on smart algorithms for indexing and further analysis of the content of sites and their child elements - pages.

 All information that has been processed by the built-in parser is stored